 This creates a resource delivery method that allows the IC to deploy resources according to his/her IAP and provides a system that allows the IC to manage accountability on the strategic level.
 If companies do not stage when they get to the scene they will not be assigned according to the IC's plan.
-Units that disregard staging procedures and "autoassign" themselves in a hazard zone do nothing but make the scene unsafe for everybody else who followed the Staging procedures.
+Units that disregard staging procedures and "auto-assign" themselves in a hazard zone do nothing but make the scene unsafe for everybody else who followed the Staging procedures.

-A. Level 1 Staging
+Level 1 Staging

+Companies will utilize this when the initial incident commander is in investigative mode.
 Effective utilization of the Level 1 Staging procedure will: